Therealchainman/archive-cp/README.md

 These are solved because they give real time practice with working with algorithms, data structures, mathematics, and problem solving in a fun and relaxing environment.

-Can expect to find solutions written in the following programming languages, C++, python (legacy), and Rust (soon).
+Can expect to find solutions written in the following programming languages, C++, python (legacy).

 ### Setup python virtual environment